 Your situation is not as straightforward as it may seem, however.
-Global banks in Asia have been cutting costs for the past few years, and are putting more pressure on recruiters to only find them exceptional candidates.
-If you don’t come across well when you meet a recruiter, they won’t hesitate to reject you.
+Global banks in Asia (most recently UBS, Deutsche Bank and Nomura) have been cutting costs in 2019, and many of them are putting more pressure on recruiters to only find them exceptional candidates.
+If you don’t come across well when you first meet a recruiter, they won’t hesitate to reject you.
 Here's what to avoid doing.

 Starting out with disrespect

 Show respect to the recruiter when you first meet – even if they’re less experienced than you (this isn’t uncommon in Asia) and even if they’ve never worked in banking.
 Dress and behave as though you’re at a job interview with a senior banker.
 If you make a bad first impression, the recruiter will assume the manager at the bank will think the same and they won’t waste time recommending you, says a Singapore recruiter.
 “Do you make good eye contact?
 Are you wearing smart attire?
 Decisions are often made when you walk through the door.”

 Switch off your device!
 Recruiters in Singapore and Hong Kong complain that too many candidates are checking their smart phones in the midst of job discussions.
 This doesn’t show that you’re a connected, sought-after finance professional; it suggests you’re not interested in the new job.
 Evelyn Lee, a director at LMA Recruitment in Singapore, has even seen candidates answering phone calls during interviews.